 The Sony a7 IV has in-body image stabilization (IBIS), called 'SteadyShot' by Sony.
 We tested the camera with an optically stabilized lens, which works in conjunction with IBIS to reduce camera shake.
 It does an alright job of stabilizing handheld photos.
 The 24-104mm f/4 G lens we used isn't the most lightweight option and is larger and heavier than the Sony FE 28-70mm f3.5-5.6 lens we tested with the Sony a7 III and the Sony FE 28-60mm f4-5.6 lens we tested with the Sony α7C.
 This can result in more fatigue when shooting for longer periods.

-The Sony a7 IV has excellent dynamic range, giving you tons of latitude when processing your photos.
-Pushing the exposure of a photo results in no visible noise, which is great if you want to pull out more shadow detail or correct an underexposed image.
+The Sony a7 IV has excellent dynamic range, so it can capture a wide array of highlight and shadow detail.
+It also has amazing exposure latitude, so pushing the exposure of a photo results in minimal noise, which is great if you want to pull out more shadow detail or correct an underexposed image.

 The Sony a7 IV has amazing RAW noise handling, so you can shoot at higher ISO settings in low-light situations without introducing too much noise.
 The higher megapixel count means smaller individual pixels, resulting in more noise at higher ISO settings than you get with competitors that have lower-resolution sensors, like the Canon EOS R6.

 The Sony a7 IV supports Log recording to take advantage of the full tonal range of the camera's sensor and give you more control over the exposure and color of your videos when processing your footage.
-The camera includes a ton of flat picture profile options for Log recording, including:
+All in all, the camera includes a ton of flat and cinematic picture profile options, including:

 This camera also includes a 'Breathing Compensation' feature to correct focus breathing.
 It prevents the field of view from shifting as you focus the lens.
-That said, it's compatible primarily with higher-end lenses, like the Sony 24-105mm f/4 G lens we tested the camera with.
+That said, it's compatible primarily with higher-end lenses, like the Sony 24-105mm f/4 G lens.

 This camera has superb internal recording capability.
 When using a Sony CFexpress Type A card or an SD card with a V90 rating, you can capture footage at bit rates of up to almost 600 Mbps.